nationalarchives/ds-wagtail/README.md

 ### Working with production data locally

-NOTE: For any of the following commands to work, you must first install the [Platform.sh CLI](https://docs.platform.sh/development/cli.html), and run the CLI's `platform` command to sign into an account with access to the relevant project.
+#### Prerequisites

+The following steps must be completed before you can pull data from an evironment:

+1. Ask on the `#ds-etna` or `#dev-etna` channels to be granted access to Platform.sh.
+2. Once you have access, [follow these instructions](https://docs.platform.sh/development/ssh.html#authenticate-with-ssh-keys) to add your SSH key to your Platform account.
+3. Install the Platform.sh CLI, authenticate, and try out some of the commands, by [following these instructions](https://docs.platform.sh/development/cli.html). **For Windows users**: The CLI requires PHP to run.
+If you haven't done so already, you may also need to [install PHP](https://www.sitepoint.com/how-to-install-php-on-windows/#installphp) before the CLI will work.

 #### Download production data

-NOTE: Data is automatically anonymised after downloading to protect sensitive data.

 `fab pull-production-data`

-**NOTE:** Any Django users you were using before running this command will no longer exist.
-You may want to run `python manage.py createsuperuser` from a container shell to create yourself a new one.
+**NOTE:** Data is automatically anonymised after downloading to protect sensitive data, so user logins from production will NOT work locally.
+Also, any Django users you created locally before running the command will no longer exist.
+You can run `python manage.py createsuperuser` from a container shell to create yourself a new one.

 #### Download all production media